EchterAlsFake/PySide6-to-Android/README.md

 ### Android SDK and NDK
 5. Automate the SDK and NDK setup by creating and executing a bash script.
-   <br>Just paste this into your terminal and wait:
+   <br>Just paste this into your terminal and wait

+I know that the Qt build tool also has an option to automatically download the NDK, BUT this won't work for buildozer later.
+Just use this script and you won't have errors.

    ```bash
    #!/bin/bash